whamcloud/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

 If you wish to configure more advanced features (such as routes and IP networks), then you should do this manually, in a separate file contained in the /etc/modprobe.d directory.
-Please see the configuration guide *Configuring LNet Routers for File Systems based on Intel® EE for Lustre\* Software* and also see the *Lustre Operations Manual, Chapter 9
+Please see the configuration guide *Configuring LNet Routers for File Systems based on Manager for Lustre\* Software* and also see the *Lustre Operations Manual, Chapter 9
 - Configuring Lustre Networking*:
 [https://build.hpdd.intel.com/job/lustre-manual/lastSuccessfulBuild/artifact/lustre\_manual.xhtml\#configuringlnet](https://build.hpdd.intel.com/job/lustre-manual/lastSuccessfulBuild/artifact/lustre_manual.xhtml%23configuringlnet)